FeelsGo-od/remindemy-frontend_part/README.md

 5. Send scheduled messages to user's email with info like "Hi Username, today is the day to repeat this topic: a.href=topics.link>topics.name<"
 6. Show status(stage) of each topic right behind it in topicsList component
 7. Deploy it to the vercel
+8. Make the link in topic to be optional